Managing People With Low Ambition

 You soon realize that the management strategies you've used in the past aren't going to work here.
 After all, you won't be able to motivate these people in the same way as team members who want to advance their careers.
 And you can't keep dangling a raise in front of them – your department would go broke!

-So how do you manage and motivate people who have no interest in learning new skills, or advancing their careers?
+So how do you manage and motivate people who have no interest in learning new skills, or developing their careers?

-In this article we'll explore strategies and tips that you can use when managing and motivating people with low ambition.
-We'll look at various scenarios, and we'll cover management and motivational strategies that you can use with these people.
+In this article, we'll explore strategies and tips that you can use when managing and motivating people with low ambition.

-Or, you might have a person on your team who considers her role as just a short-term job, while she waits for a convenient time to return to college to continue her education.
+Or, you might have a person on your team who considers their role as just a short-term job, while they wait for a convenient time to continue their education or move on to greener pastures.

-In fact, when many of us think about the people in our teams, it's unlikely that everyone will be looking to learn new skills and advance their careers.
+In fact, when many of us think about the people in our teams, it's unlikely that everyone will be looking to the "next step."

 Another common challenge involves loyalty and retention.
 If people have no ambition to build their careers, or to progress through an organization, then they're more likely to jump ship if they're not enjoying their work.
 This is especially relevant to people in low-skilled roles, who have little to lose by changing job.

 Start by examining your own assumptions about your team members, because your perception affects the way that you behave.

 For instance, if you believe that someone is simply coming to work to earn a paycheck, then you may unconsciously adopt an authoritarian management style with them.
 Our article on Theory X and Theory Y will help you identify your unconscious assumptions about your team members' motivations, so that you can apply the right management style for the situation.